datawire/ambassador-agent/README.md

 # The Ambassador Agent

-An optional component included by default with [Telepresence](https://github.com/telepresenceio/telepresence) and [Ambassador Edge Stack](https://github.com/emissary-ingress/emissary).
+The Ambassador Agent is an optional compenent included with [Telepresence](https://github.com/telepresenceio/telepresence) and [Ambassador Edge Stack](https://github.com/emissary-ingress/emissary).
 The Ambassador Agent securely reports snapshots of your cluster to [Ambassador Cloud](https://www.getambassador.io/products/ambassador-cloud/), which populate the service catalog giving you a birds-eye-view of your cluster and its services.

 ## Installation